 Shedding is a normal part of your hair’s cycle.
 It’s not uncommon to shed up to 100 hairs per day.
 But if you see more than that on your pillow, in the shower, and in your hair brush, or if you’re worried the shedding is affecting your appearance, there might be a deeper problem at hand.

 If you have male pattern baldness, you have to protect every strand.
-Here are some important steps you should take if you notice your hair is falling out including Mosh hair loss treatment.
+Here are some important steps you should take if you notice your hair is falling out including Mosh hair loss treatment for men.

 Speak with a Medical Professional